Bylaws and Standing Rules

 Section 5: Voting

-- Only current members in good standing of the Caucus shall be entitled to cast a vote or present a proxy from another member at membership meetings.
+- Only current members in good standing of the Caucus shall be entitled to cast a vote, in person or via remote access when available and arranged by the Executive Board, or present a proxy from another member at membership meetings.

-- Voting by proxy shall only be allowed for votes cast on specifically referenced agenda items excluding reorganizations and elections.
+- Voting by proxy shall only be allowed for votes cast on specifically referenced agenda items excluding reorganizations and election of officers.

 - Only one proxy shall be allowed to be carried by any member.

-- Any matters that are submitted for a vote shall be decided by a majority vote, which is 50% plus one of all members present during the meeting unless otherwise specified.
+- Except where specified in Robert’s Rules or in a Standing Rule, which would supersede, any matters that are submitted for a vote shall be decided by a majority vote, which is 50% plus one of all members present during the meeting unless otherwise specified.